grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "We need to get something between us and those fuckers up there, whether it's Shakes, other Authority craft, or some feature of the seascape.
 I just need something to hide my boat," said Percy, wracking her mind for options.
 "Gregory!
 Give us three knots."

-The soft hum of the electric motors rose up through the silence.
+The soft hum of the electric motors rose through the silence.

 "Hemi, can you stay on sonar?"
 Percy jerked a thumb towards Cassandra.
 "Let the kid get in the rack for a few hours."